HumanCellAtlas/matrix_semantic_map/README.md

   * *relation_id*
   * *subject*: dot.path to an annotation field whose contents are related to

 The use of these fields is best illustrated with an example.
-In classical anatomy, the blood supply to a brain region is not considered to be part of that brain region - they are separated by a blood-brain barrier.
-But any analysis of all the cells in a tissue from a brain will include endothelial cells.
+In classical anatomy, the vasculature that supplies blood to a brain region is not considered to be part of that brain region - blood supply and brain are separated by a blood-brain barrier.
+But any analysis of all the cells in dissected brain region will include cells of endothelial cells of vasculture.
 In the table below, the annotation to endothelial-mural is linked to brain region via a 'contained in' relationship, rather than the default 'part of'

 **dot.path examples**